Currency Trading

 What is currency trading?

 Currency trading is the most liquid and robust market in the world.
-In fact, no other market can compare to the sheer value of this massively traded market.
+No other market can compare to the sheer value of this massively traded market.
 Estimates peg the value of currency trading at around $5 trillion per day, a figure that far outstrips the value of all stock trading in the world.
-Currency trading / forex, is the largest market in the world that is almost 24/24 with the largest stock market volumes.
+Currency trading / forex, is the largest market in the world which is almost 24/24 with the largest stock market volumes.

 Read now the Best currencies/ Forex trading Guide for beginners!